 The University of Birmingham has a thriving population of 206 students from Hong Kong following a range of undergraduate and postgraduate courses.
-We currently have 20 LLB students from Hong Kong studying in the Law School and look forward to building on these numbers in future years.

 Being the home of the Common Law system, the UK has traditionally trained the leading lawyers working in Hong Kong.
 Many of our former students who have returned to practise in Hong Kong now enjoy successful legal careers.
 The most notable of these is Mr Justice Geoffrey Ma Tao-Li, the Chief Justice of the High Court in Hong Kong, who graduated from the LLB programme at Birmingham in 1977.